kaby76/AntlrVSIX/README.md

 * Rebrand.
 * Add flexible parser to read any grammar.
 * Add AST for grammars.
 Rewrite all with ASTs for syntax-independent code.

+## Alternatives

+Mike Lischke's
+[vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4) is a good tool for VSCode for Antlr grammars, which you may prefer.
+However, Antlrvsix contains a command-line tool that can be used to automate transformations on an Antlr grammar, or want to quickly run a parser over a grammar file and use XPath to query items in the parse tree.
+There is no tool like it, and it is quite powerful.

+If you are just building and running an Antlr application and don't care about editing features (i.e., you don't care for highlighting the grammar, go to def, etc.), then you just use [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks).
+Antlr4BuildTasks is a replacement of [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs) and the build tool contained in that library.
+The Antlr4cs is several versions behind the latest Antlr release.

 Any questions, email me at ken.domino <at> gmail.com